 Sweden and corona – in brief

-Countries choose different approaches to fight the coronavirus and limit the spread of Covid-19.
-Here’s a brief summary of how Sweden handles the pandemic.
+Here’s a brief summary of how Sweden handles the Covid-19 pandemic.

 The Swedish government has presented many different measures in several areas to fight the coronavirus.
 Independent expert government agencies make recommendations, the government makes decisions.
-Each decision is based on what’s deemed best for the nation and the population of Sweden.
 The decisions aim to:

 - limit the spread of infection in the country